 Features and Functionalities

 Mobile Device Management Suite, such as the solution from Hexnode MDM, offers a host of features that gives administrators the ability to take full advantage of their mobile networks.
 Take charge of all mobile devices by ensuring that they comply with enterprise policy, have the necessary apps, and stay updated.

 MDM allows administrators to manage as many mobile devices that need to be connected to the network.
 It could be just a few, or number in the thousands.
 They can be easily, and wirelessly enrolled, monitored, and tracked from a centralized dashboard.
 This makes device configuration a breeze.

 App Distribution and App Catalogs

 Another great feature is App Distribution.
-Administrators can create custom app catalogs that that can grouped by categories and can be tailored to individual user needs.
-Once created, the apps can be made available to users through a convenient webclip.
-Mobile Device Management softwares, such as is offered from Hexnode, go a step further by enabling users to install apps directly from online stores such as Google Play, as well as enterprise apps and even apps currently in development.
+Administrators can create custom app catalogs that can be grouped by categories and can be tailored to individual user needs.
+Once created, the apps can be made available to users through a convenient web clip.
+Mobile Device Management software, such as is offered from Hexnode, go a step further by enabling users to install apps directly from online stores such as Google Play, as well as enterprise apps and even apps currently in development.

 Bring Your Own Device